 Key Concept # 18: “Exercise A Proper Link Building Strategy

 Key Concept # 19: “Optimize Your Website For Speed”

 Key Concept # 20: “Keep Your Website Safe & Secure”

 Key Concept # 21: “Keep Proper Website Backups”

-So once again remember, these concepts are useless unless you adopt them into your website…
+So once again, remember that these concepts are useless unless you adopt and adapt them to your website.